ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/JavaScript and Web Basics.md

 - Functional programming is very helpful for event-driven programming.

 ## Web Basics
-Webpages are made of ele
+Webpages are made of elements, where scripts can be ran on objects indexed by in